mapmeld/postgis-zimbabwe/step-3/README.md

 ### Installing and running locally

-Install a Python library to help connect to any PostgreSQL database.
+If you're coding in Python, use psycopg2 or SQLAlchemy to connect to a database.

 ```bash
 pip install psycopg2
 ```

-TODO: SQLAlchemy?
-Is that a thing?

 ### Interactive Tutorial